Flutterwave/iOS-v3/README.md

 ## Introduction

-The Flutterwave iOS SDK simplifies and accelerates the process of integrating Flutterwave's payment services into your iOS applications.
+The Flutterwave iOS SDK streamlines and speeds up the integration of Flutterwave's payment services into your iOS applications.

 ## Table of Contents